 Taxation of indirect disposal of shares in Peruvian entities

-According to PITL, domiciled taxpayers are levied on their worldwide income, whereas non-domiciled taxpayers are levied only on their Peruvian-source income.
+Domiciled taxpayers are levied on their worldwide income, whereas non-domiciled taxpayers are levied only on their Peruvian-source income.
 Income obtained from the indirect transfer of shares issued by entities incorporated in Peru is deemed Peruvian-sourced.
-For such purposes, an indirect transfer of shares is deemed to exist when the shares of a non-domiciled entity, which in turn owns – directly or indirectly through other entities – shares issued by a domiciled entity, are transferred, provided the following two conditions are jointly met:
+For such purposes, an indirect transfer of shares is deemed to exist when the shares of a non-domiciled entity, which in turn owns (directly or indirectly through other entities) shares issued by a domiciled entity, are transferred, provided the following two conditions are jointly met:

-- During the 12 months prior to transfer, the fair market value (FMV) of the shares of the Peruvian entity owned by the foreign entity equals 50% or more of the FMV of the shares of the foreign entity (hereinafter the “50% test”); and,
+- During the 12 months prior to transfer, the fair market value (FMV) of the shares of the Peruvian entity owned by the foreign entity equals 50% or more of the FMV of the shares of the foreign entity (the 50% test).

 - During any given 12-month period, shares representing 10% or more of the foreign entity’s share capital are transferred (the minimum rule).

-Pursuant to the recent changes to PITL, an additional scenario for indirect transfer has been included.
-An indirect transfer is considered when the total value of the shares of the domiciled entity being indirectly transferred is equal to or greater than 40,000 tax units (Approx. USD50MM).
-Such amount will be determined by applying the percentage obtained for the 50% test (above) on the total value agreed for the sale of the shares transferred by the taxpayer and its related parties.
+Since 2019, an additional scenario for indirect transfer is included.
+An indirect transfer is considered when the total value of the shares of the domiciled entity being indirectly transferred is equal to or greater than 40,000 tax units.
+Such amount will be determined by applying the percentage obtained for the 50% test on the total value agreed for the sale of the shares transferred by the taxpayer and its related parties.